Cheddi Jagan International Airport

 Forty-one kilometers from downtown Georgetown, Cheddi Jagan International Airport is a very outdated international airport that was undergoing upgrades at the time of writing, but is never likely to be a particularly easy place to arrive at or depart from, even when these are complete.
 There are simple facilities such as a couple of cafes and an ATM, but nothing else.

 A taxi is the best way to get to/from the airport.
 Expect to pay G$5000 to G$6000 for the one hour ride.
 If you're arriving after dark then it's best to order a transfer to the city in advance from your hotel, as there are not always taxis waiting here.

 Ogle International Airport

-11km from downtown Georgetown, Ogle International Airport (OGL) is a collection of small terminals abutting an airstrip only large enough for domestic and a few regional carriers to land.
-There are simple facilities such as a couple of cafes and an ATM here, but nothing else.
+Eleven kilometres from downtown Georgetown, Ogle International Airport is a collection of small terminals abutting an airstrip only large enough for domestic and a few regional carriers to land.
+There is nothing else here apart from a couple of cafes and an ATM.

 Taxi is the best way to get to/from the airport.
 Expect to pay between G$1000 and G$1500 for the 20 to 30 minute journey to downtown Georgetown.

 Economical, cramped and dangerously driven minibuses to destinations along the coast depart from Stabroek Market and have no fixed schedules (they leave when full).
 Even getting aboard them can be a harrowing experience as six touts harass you into choosing theirs.